cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 - having to reach hard to get "random" data at the edge of my app (e.g. endpoints)

 I know I could have done big picture event storming, or other discovery techniques to maybe accelerate the discovery of these boundaries.
 It just feels to me like feeling my way across the stones in the river is more my style.
 What can I learn from this?

 # Fri 28 Jun 2024

 I reverted the last two days of work on language support.
 Trying to force in the concern of language into the availability check was going badly.
 I'm going to do the extraction of the availability check to its own package now and see how the language support goes after that.

 ## Availability as its own domain

 Having a fascinating chat with Claude about the domain of availability checking.
 I keep asking it to do more of what I have discovered as necessary to meet the anticipated needs of SME customers.
-When we got to the chat about resource allocation, I asked it to think about round-robin, least used, greedy allocation, and it duly obliged.
+When we got to the chat about resource allocation,
+I asked it to think about round-robin, least used, greedy allocation, and it duly obliged.

 Then I asked if there was an existing library that did the kind of resource allocation we were talking about.
+It mentioned
-It mentioned OptaPlanner, which is a constraint satisfaction solver.
+OptaPlanner, which is a constraint satisfaction solver.
 It seems really mature and capable.
 One of the articles on their site is vehicle routing, which is exactly Nat's requirement.
 Round-robin and least used would have 5 vans on the road for five bookings, which is likely inefficient.
 Greedy allocation might make it impossible for one van to get to all give bookings.

-So just before I started to think about modeling different resource allocation algos into my availability check function, I realised that if resource allocation of fungible resources is don't based on capacity, they a separate process can run periodically to balance resource allocation.
+So just before I started to think about modeling different resource allocation algos into my availability check function,
+I realised that if resource allocation of fungible resources is don't based on capacity, they a separate process can run periodically to balance resource allocation.
 In other words, when doing availability checking, I can just have to check that at least one suitable resource is available.
 On each booking, a process, maybe using OptaPlanner, can balance the allocation of resources.

 If a booking is found to be undeliverable during this process, some remedial action can be taken, in the worse case scenario, the booking can be cancelled or rearranged.

 ## Update on the above

 Availability checking in complex enough.
 It gets confusing quickly.
 I think creating a function that resources all bookings will help.
 This will be useful in any case, to show the business admins how their calendar looks, and who is doing what.

 If I can get an array of resourced bookings, then I can pass that to the availability checker and take out a chunk of complexity.
 Tomorrow.

+# Sat 29 Jun 2024

+Decent progress with the resourcing of bookings.
+I can do fungible and specific, with and without capacity.
+I realised that the this function can be used for the availability check too.
+I can just create a booking and test whether it is resourceable.